ioeXNetwork/ioeX.ORG.Wallet.Service/docs/index.rst

     :alt: elastos logo
     :align: center

 Nodela provide access to elastos network.
 Our easy to use API and developer tools provide secure, reliable, and scalable access to elastos network.
-We provide the infrastructure for your decentralized applications so you can focus on the features.

 .. note::
-    you can also construct your own private network using `Node <https://github.com/elastos/Elastos.ELA>`_
+    you can also construct your own network using `Node <https://github.com/elastos/Elastos.ELA>`_

 .. warning::
     Since software is written by humans, it can have bugs.
 Thus, if you have questions you are always welcome to issue your problem.